-5 steps to fine-tune your EQ and improve workplace performance
+Fine-tune your EQ to improve workplace performance

-Effective management of your positive and negative emotions can improve your work and client relationships, but it takes practice.
 Dr. Marc Brackett, director of the Yale Center for Emotional Intelligence, studies emotions and how they affect behavior.
 He believes emotions not only play a huge role in how we interact with others but also directly affect productivity and effectiveness.

 It doesn't have to be that way.
 People can learn to manage their emotions.
 "The distinguishing variable is the skill of emotional intelligence," Brackett says.
 "People who have the ability to regulate their emotions are the ones that achieve the greatest products."

 Emotional intelligence starts with you.
 Master these five skills to enhance your own emotional intelligence first and later your team members':